Raddames-Tonui/React-help-desk/src/components/table/README.md

 * Sorting, filtering, and search states are managed centrally in context.
 * Child components like modals and table headers can consume and update state.
 * State persists via URL serialization and can be rehydrated on page refresh.

+export interface ColumnProps<T, K extends keyof T = keyof T> {
+This line is using TypeScript generics with a default type parameter.

+🧩 The pieces
+T →

+This is the data type of a single row in your table.

+Example: If your rows are User objects, then T = User.

+ts
+Copy code
+type User = { id: number; name: string; email: string };
+K extends keyof T →

+keyof T means all the keys of type T.

+For User, keyof User is "id" | "name" | "email".

+So K can only be one of those keys.

+= keyof T (default type) →

+If you don’t explicitly provide K, it will default to all keys of T.

+That means K becomes "id" | "name" | "email" in the User example.

+🏗 Inside the interface
+ts
+Copy code
+id: K;
+caption: string;
+size: number;
+renderCell?: (value: T[K], row: T) => React.ReactNode;
+id: K → id must be a property name from T (like "id", "name", or "email").

+renderCell → The value passed to this function will be T[K] (so if K = "email", then the value is a string).

+✅ Example usage
+ts
+Copy code
+type User = { id: number; name: string; email: string };

+const userColumns: ColumnProps<User>[] = [
+  {
+    id: "id",  // K is "id"
+    caption: "User ID",
+    size: 100,
+    renderCell: (value, row) => <b>{value}</b>, // value is number
+  },
+  {
+    id: "email", // K is "email"
+    caption: "Email Address",
+    size: 200,
+    renderCell: (value, row) => <a href={`mailto:${value}`}>{value}</a>, // value is string },
+];
+This guarantees type safety:

+You can’t accidentally use id: "foo" because "foo" is not a key of User.

+TypeScript knows exactly what type value is inside renderCell.

+👉 In short:
+ColumnProps<T, K extends keyof T = keyof T> means:
+"This column definition works with any type T (the row type).
+The column ID (id) must be one of the keys of that type (K).
+If you don’t specify K, it defaults to all the keys of T."